 The use of Willow Close and the access road to the Watlington Industrial Estate was included in the 'Western Expansion Option' in Consultation 2 (January - March 2015).
 The principal of providing a route to the north and west of the town received general support.
 Further work on the WNDP has indicated that a route for a re-aligned B4009 would be better placed further from the existing built form of Watlington in order to create a new edge to the settlement and to integrate new development more effectively into the town.
-See Figure 9 in section 7.
+See Figure 9 in section 6.
+The emerging SODC Local Plan 2033 has proposals to safeguard land for new strategic infrastructure which include the realignment of the B4009 to provide a 'by-pass' for Watlington.